filetrust/mvp-glasswall-cloud-archiver/README.md

 # mvp-glasswall-cloud-archiver
-Receives archive files and displays the content, allowing users to select the required files and download a new archive file containing on the what is required.
+Receives archive files through a RESTful API, returning a set of unpacked file.

+Receives a set of files through a RESTful API, returning a zip archive file.